svantepihl/VehicleFires/README.md

-# An Empirical Comparison of Static CountPanel Data Models: the Case of Vehicle Firesin the Stockholm County.
+# An Empirical Comparison of Static CountPanel Data Models: the Case of Vehicle Fires in the Stockholm County.
 BSc thesis in statistics (Uppsala University)

 Svante Pihl